-We talked to Christopher Pommerening of Learnlife about how COVID-19 served as a catalyst for learning innovation worldwide and the story of the organization pioneering the revolution.
-Here is what he said about it.
+Christopher Pommerening of Learnlife tells us how COVID-19 served as a catalyst for learning innovation worldwide and the story of the organization pioneering the revolution.

 First of all, how are you and your family doing in these COVID-19 times?

 Christopher Pommerening: We are doing well, thanks.
 Fortunately, all of us have remained healthy and safe throughout this pandemic.
 We have been enjoying more family time at home than otherwise would be possible, a nice silver lining.

 Tell us about you, your career, how you founded Learnlife.

 Christopher Pommerening: I am from Hamburg, Germany, although Barcelona, Spain, has been my adopted home for the last couple of decades.
 I am happily married and a father of three kids – two boys and one girl.
 I am also the Founder and Chief Empowerment Officer of Learnlife.
 Learnlife is transforming the world of learning through an open ecosystem for a new lifelong learning paradigm that focuses on purpose-inspired and personal learning.
 Our ambition is to empower 100,000,000 learners and 100,000 schools by 2030 by launching 5,000 physical Learnhubs in every country around the world.

 The idea for Learnlife came from my wife and I simply being parents who were looking into educational options for our children.
 We saw a gap in “future-proof” options and the clear need for profound and sustained change in the space.
 I reached out to others from education and entrepreneurial backgrounds to initiate the project.
 In 2017, after two years of preparation and research, we started Learnlife with the aim to positively change the world’s learning landscape.